pnnl/HyperNetX/docs/source/nwhy.rst

 .. _nwhy:

 ====
-NWhy
+NWHy
 ====

 Overview
 ========
-		NWhy is a C++-based, scalable, high-performance hypergraph library.
+NWHy is a C++ based, scalable, high-performance hypergraph library.
 It has three dependencies.

-		It uses NWGraph library as the building block.
-NWGraph provides graph data structures, a rich set of adaptors over the graph data structures, various high-performance graph algorithms implementations.
+	1. NWGraph library: provides graph data structures, a rich set of adaptors over the graph data structures, and various high-performance graph algorithms implementations.
-		It relies Intel OneAPI Threading Building Blocks (oneTBB) to provide parallelism.
+	2. Intel OneAPI Threading Building Blocks (oneTBB): to provide parallelism.
-		To expose the C++ implementations to Python, Pybind11 are adopted to encapsulate NWhy as a python module.
+	3. It uses Pybind11 to encapsulate NWHy as a python module.

-		The goal of the NWhy python APIs is to share a ID space between NWhy and its user for hypergraph processing, instead of copying the sparse matrix of the hypergraph back and forth between NWhy and its user.
+The goal of the NWHy python API is to share an ID space between NWHy and its user for hypergraph processing, instead of copying the sparse matrix of the hypergraph back and forth between NWHy and its user.
-		NWhy is developed by Xu Tony Liu.
+NWHy was developed by Xu Tony Liu.
 The current version is preliminary and under active development.

-Installing NWhy
+Installing NWHy
 ===============

-The NWhy library provides Pybind11_ APIs for analysis of complex data set intepret as hypergraphs.
+The NWHy library provides Pybind11_ APIs for analysis of complex data sets interpreted as hypergraphs.

 .. _Pybind11: https://github.com/pybind/pybind11